Overview

 @alaarab/ogrid-react-fluent | Fluent UI v9 | Microsoft 365, SharePoint, Teams apps |

-All packages within a framework export the same OGrid component with the same props.
-Switching UI libraries is a one-line import change — your column definitions, event handlers, data sources, and API calls stay identical.
+Both packages export the same OGrid component with the same props.
+Switching design systems is a one-line import change - your column definitions, event handlers, data sources, and API calls stay identical.

 Why This Matters

 - Zero lock-in.
-Migrate between React, Angular, and Vue without rewriting business logic.
+Migrate between React UI flavors without rewriting business logic.

 - Small surface area.
 No duplicated state logic to drift out of sync.